approvals/ApprovalTests.Net.Aspose/readme.md

 Extends [ApprovalTests](https://github.com/approvals/ApprovalTests.Net) to allow approval of document via [Aspose](https://www.aspose.com/).

-Converts documents (pdf, docx, xslx) to png for verification.
+Converts documents (pdf, docx, xslx, pptx) to png for verification.

 An [Aspose License](https://purchase.aspose.com/policies/license-types) is required to use this tool.